 Founder and Chair

-Dr. Hunt is also the Eleanor Roosevelt Lecturer in Public Policy at the Harvard Kennedy School of Government, where she founded the Women and Public Policy Program after completing her diplomatic service.
-She is a core faculty member at the Kennedy School’s Center for Public Leadership, as well as senior adviser to the working group on modern-day slavery at the Carr Center for Human Rights.
+Dr. Hunt is the Eleanor Roosevelt Lecturer in Public Policy at the Harvard Kennedy School of Government, where she founded the Women and Public Policy Program after completing her diplomatic service.
+She is a core faculty member at the Kennedy School’s Center for Public Leadership, and senior adviser to the working group on modern-day slavery at the Carr Center for Human Rights.

 Hunt is a member of the Council on Foreign Relations; she has authored articles for publications including Foreign Affairs, Foreign Policy Magazine, Politico, International Herald Tribune, Chicago Tribune, Boston Globe, and the Dallas Morning News.
 Her first book, This Was Not Our War: Bosnian Women Reclaiming the Peace, won the 2005 PEN/New England Award for non-fiction.
 Her memoir, Half-Life of a Zealot, was published in 2006.
 Her third book with Duke University Press, Worlds Apart: Bosnian Lessons for Global Security, was released in September 2011.
-Her latest book, Rwandan Women Rising, will be published by Duke in Spring 2017.
+Her latest book, Rwandan Women Rising, was published in 2017.

-She is chair of Swanee Hunt Alternatives, a private foundation headquartered in Cambridge, MA.
+She is chair of Swanee Hunt Alternatives, a private foundation headquartered in Washington, DC.
 Along with Inclusive Security, the foundation operates programs that support leaders of social movements (Prime Movers) and combat the demand for purchased sex (Demand Abolition).
-Other major foundation initiatives over the years have included advancing political parity for women in high office in the US and strengthening youth arts organizations.
+Other major foundation initiatives have included advancing political parity for women in high office in the US and strengthening youth arts organizations.

 Raised in a corporate family in Dallas, Texas, Hunt made her mark as a civic leader and philanthropist in her adopted city of Denver, where for two decades she led community efforts on public education, affordable housing, homelessness, women’s empowerment, and mental health services, working with two mayors and the governor of Colorado.